"The root of all superstition is that men observe when a thing hits, but not when it misses."

 “Repeat a lie often enough and it becomes the truth”, is a law of propaganda often attributed to the Nazi Joseph Goebbels.

-Politicians also take advantage of this reinforcement technique and was Donald Trump's initial ticket to the White House in 2016, followed by repeated false claims of a stolen election in 2020.
+Politicians also take advantage of this reinforcement technique, and was Donald Trump's initial ticket to the White House in 2016 - and again in 2024.

 However, repeating falsehoods can sometimes have beneficial results.
-Many fables attributed to Aesop have moral lessons woven into them, teaching children good manners and social rules which are carried over into adulthood.
+Many fables attributed to Aesop have moral lessons woven into them, teaching children good manners and social rules that carry over into adulthood.

 Paradoxically, it can be reasonable to be superstitious even though superstitions are not based on reason.

-Classical decision theory, not to mention common sense, says we believe a superstition if the cost of believing is less than the cost of missing a real association.
-For example, don't walk under a ladder since the cost, in terms of effort to walk a little bit further around the ladder, is lower than the cost of replacing your head if a roofing tile falls on it.
+Classical decision theory, not to mention common sense, suggests we believe a superstition if the cost of believing is less than the cost of missing a real association.
+For example, don't walk under a ladder since the cost, in terms of effort to walk a little farther around the ladder, is lower than the cost of replacing your head if a roofing tile falls on it.

 Make the sign of the cross if a black cat crosses your path, since these are shape shifters, familiars of evil spirits and curl up like snakes on the hearths of witches.
 If you ignore this advice you could succumb to a fatal illness.